 The term ‘Open Loop’ references the fact that the ticketing system leverages existing open ‘tokens’ and processes that are not proprietary to the transport network in question.
+These tokens also work outside of the transport system, hence 'Open'.
+The main 'Open Loop' tokens are a cEMV contactless bank card or cEMV payments made through a mobile device.

 For an ‘Open Loop’ system to work there needs to be a token available within the transport network’s ridership which is ubiquitous enough that a ‘token’ does not need to be issued by the transport provider (or media issuance is kept to an absolute minimum).